Published by Glass House Press.

 It turned out, though, that despite the helpful advice and my growing experience, I managed to get myself stuck.
 Not literally stuck—the digging was going quite well—but mentally stuck.
 A few feet underground in a hole of my own making, that nagging feeling was starting to take form.
 I wondered: if certain work requires no skills or training, if it is indeed work that almost anyone can do, why do we so often contract it out?
 And if it turns out that what we demean and call unskilled work is not unskilled at all, why is it not well-paid?

 Essential work is, of course, foundational to society.
 It is the work that all other work happens on top of.
 Like the foundation of my house—which I was working so hard to protect—it holds everything else up.
 By stepping in to do an essential job, a person is paying attention to something so that someone else doesn’t have to.
 (Feeling hungry?
 Go to the grocery store.
 They’ve got food waiting for you.
 Or better yet, just order in.
 And once you’re finished, just put the trash outside and someone will take it away for you.)
 Meanwhile, many of these jobs are paid as if they are meaningless, in many cases offering the literal minimum allowable wage.
 The market expresses our values and helps to define them, both quantitatively and qualitatively.
 Variations in compensation have partly come to reflect the degree of skill we collectively associate with any given job and by extension, the value we assign to anyone working that job.
 But skill is a word that we use somewhat selectively in this context to mean some sort of training, schooling, certification, or apprenticeship that precedes the work itself.
-It usually does not apply to skills acquired through on- the-job experience (though this can be valued equally in practical professional settings) or to the innate skills that make people well-suited to certain work.
-Nor does public perception around those who occupy particular positions change as one gains experience in their roles.
-No matter how much time is spent in a role, and no matter how competent and skilled a worker may become, the base perceptions of their role will overshadow the reality of their skill.
-We only see low-skilled workers with experience, and they’re paid as such.
+It usually does not apply to skills acquired through on-the-job experience (though this can be valued equally in practical professional settings) or to the innate skills that make people well-suited to certain work.
+Nor does public perception around those who occupy particular positions change as they gain workplace experience.
+No matter how much time is spent in a role, and no matter how competent and skilled a worker may become, the base perceptions of that role will overshadow the reality of their skill.
+We only see low-skilled workers with experience, and they’re paid accordingly.
 In times of need, the word essential came easily.
-Why do we struggle, despite their importance, to admit that these essential jobs—all jobs, really— take skill, experience, and knowledge?
+Why do we struggle, despite their importance, to admit that these essential jobs—all jobs, really—take skill, experience, and knowledge?
 It’s a question that nagged at me all the way down.

 Foucault says, “capitalism...would not have been possible without the controlled insertion of bodies into the machinery of production and the adjustment of the phenomena of population to economic processes.”
 It’s a straightforward idea: in order for capitalist systems to grow, the work needs to get done, or as Mierle Laderman Ukeles famously said, “After the revolution, who’s going to pick up the garbage on Monday morning?”
 To help fill the jobs that propel life everforward, obedience was taught in places like schools and the military.
 Participation was incentivized through the accumulation of wealth.
 The means of subtraction that were once the primary lever of power were woven into legal systems and social systems.
 As Foucault says, “It’s not so much that the law fades into the background or that institutions of justice tend to disappear but rather the law operates more and more as a norm.”
 Of course, norms around gender, race, and class help enforce ideas of work and who should do it.
 Classifications like low- or unskilled help reinforce those norms.
 And embedded in these hierarchies, the power of deduction persists.